It’s Women’s Health Week! Questions? We Have Answers!

 - Pain associated with Interstitial Cystitis & Endometriosis

-Tx:Team Women’s Health Physical Therapy programs can be found at FMH Rehabilitation in Frederick, MD, St. Vincent Frankfort Hospital in Frankfort, IN, and St. Vincent Jennings Hospital in North Vernon, IN.
+Tx:Team Women’s Health Physical Therapy programs can be found at FMH Rehabilitation in Frederick, MD.
 Ladies, it’s time to take the steps to improve your health and Women’s Health Week is the perfect time to start!